operator-framework/operator-sdk/doc/dev/developer_guide.md

-# Operator SDK Developer guide
+# Developer guide for Operator SDK

 This document explains how to setup your dev environment.